semgrep/semgrep-vscode/README.md

 - `Semgrep: Sign out`: Log out from Semgrep Cloud Platform.
 - `Semgrep: Scan changed files in a workspace`: Scan files that have been changed since the last commit in your current workspace.
 - `Semgrep: Scan all files in a workspace`: Scan all files in the current workspace.
-- `Semgrep: Update rues`: For logged-in users.
+- `Semgrep: Update rules`: For logged-in users.
 If the rules in the [Rule board](https://semgrep.dev/orgs/-/board) have been changed, this command loads the new configuration of your rules for your next scan.

 ## Features